Policies and Procedures

 Once settled into the nursery your chargeable sessions will begin, you will be provided with information on how to make payment and provided with a detailed payment plan.
 Payments should be on time and in full, please ensure you speak to the managers promptly if you experience problems with making your monthly payments.
 Nonpayment could result in your sessions being withdrawn.

 It is important to maintain a good level of attendance, this will ensure your child settles well and is provided with the best opportunity to learn and develop.
+We require parents and carers to contact the nursery if they will not be attending their normal sessons.

-Please note- Government funding maybe withdrawn if you do not keep a consistent level of attendance.
+Please note- Government funding may be withdrawn if you do not keep a consistent level of attendance.

-If you have any concerns about your children while in setting, please speak to your Key person, they will be more than happy to discuss any issues.
+If you have any concerns about your children while in setting, please speak to your key person, they will be more than happy to discuss any issues.

-Illness and Injury Policy
+Illness and injury policy

 Sunflowers day nursery requests that unwell children remain at home.

 The nursery is unable to accept children who are suffering from illness, if it is felt that the child is unwell when they are brought to nursery.
-The parent/carer will be informed that they will not be able to attend for that session or for any subsequent sessions while the child is ill.
+The parent/carer will be informed that they will not be able to attend that session or for any subsequent sessions while the child is ill.

 If a child becomes ill while at the nursery, a senior staff member will contact the parents/carer to request that they come to pick the child up as soon as possible.

-If the parent is not available the nursery will use other contact numbers provided on the child's information sheets.
+If the parent is not available, the nursery will use other contact numbers provided on the child's information sheets.

 The nursery clearly states the length of time a child should be away from nursery in the event of illness.